arthuradams/whatShoudWePlay/README.md

 #### The BGG API
 I'd love to access the API at BGG and pull data about the games, and, beyond that, even use player account data for players in my app.
 Besides time considerations, The Geek's API is XML based, so I'd need to learn how to access that.

+#### A Meeting Planner for Gamers
+Ultimately, this could serve as the basis of a meeting planning for gamers.
+I'd call it "Herding Cats"